• Online Test Series

 Under his thumb - Under his control.

-At one’s wits end - In a state where one does not know what
+At one’s wits end - In a state where one does not know what to do.

 Between the devil and the - Between two dangers deep sea.